lazywithclass/project-lamp/website/book/chapter1.markdown

 isEmpty Empty       = true
 isEmpty (Push i is) = false%}

+On top of this, when we declare our function to be parameterized over an `IntList`, the type checker is actually aware of all the ways of constructing an `IntList` and provides the programmer aid in defining cases for each of its constructors.
+Should the programmer forget to provide a case for one of a type's constructors, the type checker provides an error detailing all the other cases missing.
+Try removing one of the cases for `isEmpty` and see what happens when you execute the above code snippet!

 **Aside**: PureScript treats `Boolean`s a bit differently than Haskell.
 The values `true` and `false` *should* start with a capital letters (just as they do in Haskell) since they are both term-constructors of the `Boolean` type.
 In the case of PureScript, however, these two entitites appear lower-cased solely because this is how they appear in JavaScript.

 **Random Question**: What happens when we pattern match over a constructor that doesn't belong to the type that we are defining our function over?
 Say, for example, we add the following case to `isEmpty`: